-Some LTPP publications are available for download from the LTPP Internet Web site.
-Data users can contact LTPP Customer Service to inquiry about the availability of documentation not distributed with the data nor contained on the LTPP web site.
+Some LTPP publications are available for download from the LTPP Internet Web site, other documents are contained in the Reference Library distributed with LTPP data.
+Data users can also contact LTPP Customer Service to inquire about the availability of documentation not distributed with the data nor contained on the LTPP web site.